How to grow tropical trees from seed

 Both these very pretty trees produce plenty of seeds in their curiously-shaped pods.
 The little trees grow fast and look very attractive with their delicate foliage.

-Many palms are easy to germinate and I have Canary Date Palms (Phoenix canariensis) and Desert Fan Palms (Washintonia filifera) both doing well.
+Many palms are easy to germinate and I have Canary Date Palms (Phoenix canariensis) and Desert Fan Palms (Washingtonia filifera) both doing well.

 The crazy thing about all this is to buy trees from a nursery or gardening centre will cost you a lot of money and to grow your own is free or a very small cost and gives you a sense of achievement too.